emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The SQL select statement used for super user authentication.
+The SQL select statement used for superuser authentication.
 All table names and field names in this statement can be modified as appropriate.
-If and only if the value of the selected field is `1`, the user is a super user.
+If and only if the value of the selected field is `1`, the user is a superuser.
 In the WHERE clause, the supported placeholders are the same as `auth.mysql.auth_query`.